ingo/ingo.github.io/_recipes/whole_roasted_cauliflower_with_pistachio_pesto.md

 author: Susan Spungen
 category: Entrees
 description: "Whole roasted cauliflower is a sight to behold and never fails to delight,\
-  \ especially when it\u2019s topped with a verdant blend of herbs and pistachios.\
+  \ especially when it\u2019s topped with a verdant blend of herbs and pistachios."
-  \ This version delivers a browned cauliflower that ends up soft enough \u2014 custardy\
-  \ almost \u2014 to serve with a spoon.
-And it all comes together in one pan, with\
-  \ water added right to the skillet to steam and soften the cauliflower while it\
-  \ roasts over caramelized onions.
-Sprinkling some Parmesan on top is a nice way\
-  \ to finish this dish."
 image: whole_roasted_cauliflower_with_pistachio_pesto.jpg
 original_title: Whole Roasted Cauliflower With Pistachio Pesto
 size: 4-6 servings